Who We Are

 What We Do

-We facilitate six core weekly groups, the Drop-in, Just Like You Inclusion Group, OK2B, Ladies with Positive Attitudes, Boys 2 Men and Young Parents, and two support services, Brief Intervention Counselling and the Freedom Programme.
-These initiatives and our purpose-built facility’s safe and inclusive environment provide opportunities to explore new interests and personal development and access specialist support for those facing challenges, helping all young people achieve their full potential.
+We offer six core weekly groups—The Drop-in, Just Like You Inclusion Group, OK2B, Ladies with Positive Attitudes, Boys 2 Men, and Young Parents—alongside two targeted support services: Brief Intervention Counselling and The Freedom Programme.

 Our Vision